November Newsletter Ideas for Food Bloggers

 • Halloween with kids: this is a great time to get kids in the kitchen and people are looking for tutorials and easy, fun recipes kids will want to help with.

-• School treats: cupcakes, bars, cookies, alternatives to sweets, nut-free
+• School treats: cupcakes, bars, cookies, alternatives to sweets, nut-free – if you can make them spooky that’s even better

 • Entertaining menus: horror movie night, pre-trick or treating fuel, trick or treating after parties, fireworks block parties, adults only costume parties, party goody bags, budget friendly ideas